-Transform random boxes of "photo chaos" into an organized family archive that is sheltered from the
+How would you like to transform random boxes of "photo chaos" into an organized family archive that's sheltered from the ravages of time?

-Plus: How to digitize heirloom photos without making rookie mistakes, and tips on avoiding the curse of the half finished project.
+What if that same product also taught you how to digitize ancestor photos without making rookie mistakes, and how to escape the curse of the half finished project...?

 How would you like to: